 7. Perform one small act of kindness for a neighbor.

 Thanksgiving is a great time to lend a neighbor a helping hand, especially if that neighbor is elderly or sick.
 Make a plan to complete one small act of kindness for someone in your community this month, whether that's raking leaves, cleaning their garden for winter, or offering to pick up their groceries.
 In a world where so many of us have everything to be thankful for, nothing spreads the Thanksgiving spirit like helping someone in need.

 Show the members of your community you are grateful for them by supporting local business and being a good customer!
 Tip your waiter or barista.
 Smile at the employee who is bagging your groceries.
 Find a local farmer and source as much as you can for your Thanksgiving meal from them.
 Post on social media about your favorite local restaurant, craft store, or floral studio and encourage friends to pay them a visit.
 The list could go on, and the support will return tenfold in growing your local community and economy!

 Share this post

 - 0 comment

-- Tags: creative ways to give thanks, fun ways to give thanks, thanksgiving activities for families, ways to give back on thanksgiving, ways to give thanks, ways to give thanks on thanksgiving, ways to show gratitude
+- Tags: COVID safe thanksgiving, creative ways to give thanks, fun ways to give thanks, how to celebrate thanksgiving during COVID, thanksgiving activities for families, ways to celebrate the holidays during a pandemic, ways to give back on thanksgiving, ways to give thanks, ways to give thanks on thanksgiving, ways to show gratitude